Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are excellent.
-Clue 1 perfectly describes a detective show, moving the player towards Game of Thrones.
-Clue 2 describes a sitcom, which doesn't fit any of the choices, but is a very clear misdirection.
-Both clues are distinct from Breaking Bad and the other choices.
+The clues clearly point to wrong choices.
+They describe typical crime dramas and sitcoms, which are distinct from Breaking Bad.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices